 - Role modeling CHOC Children’s Mission, Values, Vision, Strategic Goals, Care Model, and Nursing Philosophy.

-- Advocates for patient, patient’s family, and self.
+- Advocating for patient, patient’s family, and self.

-- Integrates theoretical knowledge and past situations with clinical experiences to build upon their knowledge base.
+- Integrating theoretical knowledge and past situations with clinical experiences to build upon their knowledge base.

-- Participates in new opportunities at CHOC to grow both professionally and clinically.
+- Participating in new opportunities at CHOC to grow both professionally and clinically.

-- Exemplifies the leadership skills they gained through the RN Residency Program by pursuing leadership and professional opportunities at CHOC and the nursing profession as a whole.
+- Exemplifiying the leadership skills gained through the RN Residency Program by pursuing leadership and professional opportunities at CHOC and the nursing profession as a whole.

 - Promotional opportunities upon completion of the Residency

 - Generous shift differentials